raspberrypilearning/cd-dice-roller/en/step_6.md

 --- task ---

 Finally, let's focus on the `toggleDieYellow()` function.
-In the **function declaration** (the first line of a function), you'll see that unlike your other functions, there is something between the **parenthesis**`()`.
+In the **function declaration** (the first line of a function), you'll see that, unlike your other functions, there is something between the **parenthesis**`()`.
 This is the parameter that you passed into the function at the start of this step!
 Now you can use the value from `this.id` in a new variable under the alias `dieID`.
 With this, getting your die element is easy and should look familiar.

 ```javascript
   function toggleDieYellow(dieID) {